16. EU-UK agreement (TCA)

 Financial services

-As expected, there is little in the TCA that addresses financial services, despite it being a key UK export to the EU.
-Nevertheless, the UK and EU have said they aim to agree, by March 2021, a framework for regulatory cooperation.
-This will be done through a Memorandum of Understanding, which will be non-binding.
+There is little in the TCA that addresses financial services, despite it being a key UK export to the EU.
+Nevertheless, the UK and EU had said that they aimed to agree, by March 2021, a framework for regulatory cooperation.
+This would be done through a Memorandum of Understanding, which would be non-binding.
+This was eventually established in June 2023.
+It creates an EU-UK forum for dialogue at a high level that will meet at least semi-annually.

 For its part, the UK has implemented a Temporary Permissions Regime to support EEA-based firms operating in the UK with a passport.
 (There is no equivalent EU-wide scheme for UK firms operating in the EU.)
-However, some MS, such as Ireland and Denmark, have established temporary permissions in specific financial markets for specific time periods.
+However, some Member States, such as Ireland and Denmark, had established temporary permissions in specific financial markets.

 Professional qualifications